MicrosoftDocs/cloud-adoption-framework/docs/organize/central-it.md

 - Application owners within IT

 > [!WARNING]
-> You should only apply Centralized IT in the cloud when you've based your existing delivery on-premises on the central IT team model.
+> You should only apply centralized IT in the cloud when you've based your existing delivery on-premises on the central IT team model.
 If you based your current on-premises model on delegated control, consider a cloud center of excellence (CCoE) approach for a more cloud-compatible alternative.

 ## Key responsibilities